 • All items placed on Hard Copy Reserve must be accompanied by the Hard Copy Reserves Request Form. o Separate forms must be submitted for each individual course.

 o For large Reserves reading lists (more than ten items), please submit a copy of the class syllabus along with the Request Form.

 • Hard Copy Reserves items may be circulated for one of five checkout periods: 2-hour open, 2-hour closed (Library use only), 24-hour, 3-day, or 7-day.

 • Identification stickers, barcodes, date/time slips and transparent tape will be placed on these items.

 • Personal items placed on Reserves usually receive some wear, and occasionally are lost or stolen.
 The Library does not take responsibility for repairing or replacing damaged or lost personal materials placed on Reserves.

 • Items placed on Hard Copy Reserves will remain on active reserve for the designated reserve duration, then returned to the instructor or Library collection from which they came.

 • Personal materials will be returned to the instructor at the end of the current semester unless other arrangements have been made.

-Reference Desk hours (in-person help on the first floor of the library):
+Reference Desk Hours (in-person help on Level 1):